jefferysloanjr/learning-journal-301/lj1.md

-##### Learning Journal 4
+##### Learning Journal 5
 ###### **Jeffery Sloan**

-Today we have gotten and intro to JSON and AJAX.
-Its definitely going to take a bit of time to understand.
-Everything is coming quickly and i do not wish to fall behind.
-Although, I am enjoying working with everyone, I feel a lot others have a better knowledge of understand how the code works.
-I have a problem getting started.
-I am looking forward to working with my partner tomorrow to learn and get a different perspective.
+Today using node.js and express seemed a bit easier than I thought it would.
+It did take some time to complete but it did not seem that difficult at this moment.
+While in class we learned about SQL and I need to wrap my head around that.
+Tomorrows lab I hope i get a handle on it and understand it.
+I am slowly getting an idea of how it should look.
+Hopefully it all will soon click.
+I like going back to watch lecture videos to get a better understanding on how everything works.